Best May Festivals in Spain

 San Isidro Festival Madrid

-May is a fun time to be in Madrid as the San Isidro festivals takes over the city for the whole month.
-During the day, the local population are treated to live music concerts in city squares, which later culminate in all night parties.
+May is a fun time to be in Madrid as the San Isidro festivals take over the city for the whole month.
+During the day, the local population are treated to live music concerts in city squares, which later culminate in all-night parties.

 The fiestas de San Isidro are one of the largest festivals in Spain and well worth visiting to enjoy the huge variety of attractions on offer.

 Jerez Horse Fair

 The Jerez horse fair goes back some 500 years and is an amazing spectacle whether you are a horse lover or not, the official agreement to hold this festival was signed back in 1491.

 The event includes horse parades, street parties and all night song and dance in one of around 200 adorned tents on the Gonzalo Hontorio fairground which covers an area of around 52.000 M2.

 The dates do change each year so always best to check before planning your trip.

 Cordoba Courtyard Festival – Fiesta de los Patios